 Warping the loom

-3. Tie the string off to the last warp thread.
+Tie the string off to the last warp thread.
 The tension of the threads should be fairly tight.
-You can learn more about the anatomy of the weaving loom in our blog post.
+You can learn more about the anatomy of the weaving loom in our more detailed guide.

 Now that you've mastered tabby weaving why not put your new skill to use and make our weaving bookmarks!